mylesakin/mylesakin.github.io/_posts/2019-08-22-DecisionTrees.md

 mathjax: "true"
 ---

 This post is the start of a series of posts I will make about some fundamental data science methods.
 I am making these to keep my knowledge of machine learning fundamentals strong and hopefully provide a nice/clear explanation of these methods.
-To start, I am going to talk about a type of model that is very powerful, but also has some significant weaknesses, the *decision tree*.
+To start, I am going to talk about a type of model that is very powerful and very popular, the *decision tree*.
 I will follow this post with another post on ensemble methods and the ensembling of decision trees into random forests, which is a very powerful and popular machine learning model.

 ## Introduction